DataExperts/dexih.transforms/README.md

 The key features are:
 * Built in .net core, and cross-platform tested on Windows, OSX and Linux platforms.
 * Support for reading/writing to mutliple data points:
-    * Sql Databases - Sql Server, MySql, PostrgreSql & Sqlite
+    * Sql Databases
     * NoSql Databases - Azure Storage Tables.
     * Rest based web services.
-    * Text files of varying formats.
+    * Text files of varying formats (locally and via SFTP or FTP)
     * Excel files.
     * Directly from in memory POCO (Plain Old CLR Objects).
 * Data functions that enable on the fly field encryption, json/xml parsing, text parsing, and geographical calculations.